 Although Loft went to Britain with the 256th Infantry Battalion, which then helped man the 10th Railway Battalion, he was later transferred to the Canadian Forestry Corps.
 In France, he liked the area and the people where the corps was stationed.
 “I have fallen in love with the country, its people and the language which I’m making every possible effort to familiarize by nightly study,” he wrote on 6 Dec.
 1917 in a letter to a civil-service friend in Canada.
 On 7 August, during his half-year absence overseas, the Six Nations Council had conferred on him a pine tree chieftainship, an honour given only to the most outstanding members of the Grand River Iroquois Confederacy.
 As the council’s representative, he met with King George V at Buckingham Palace on 21 Feb.
 1918, just before leaving for Canada.

 On his return the Mohawk veteran dreamed of how he could help the First Nations: he would work to persuade the government to improve the standard of education it offered them.
 More day and high schools should be established on reserves.
 This goal became one of the main objectives of the League of Indians of Canada, which Loft founded in December 1918 at the Council House in Ohsweken, on the Six Nations Reserve.
-The centuries-old Iroquois League inspired Loft to found this pan-Indian organization, the first in Canada, though he may have been aware of the collective potential in such regional alliances as the Allied Indian Tribes of British Columbia [see James Alexander Teit*].
+The centuries-old Iroquois League inspired Loft to found this national organization, the first in Canada that aimed to see “all Indians being united in one great association,” though he may have been aware of the collective potential in such regional alliances as the Allied Indian Tribes of British Columbia [see James Alexander Teit*].
 First Nations throughout the country had already been greatly irritated by the federal government, which in 1911 amended the Indian Act to permit the expropriation of reserves adjacent to or within large towns.
 The delegates to the Ohsweken meeting in 1918 denounced the change.
 As Loft stressed in his circular letter of 26 Nov.
-1919 to native groups across Canada, the First Nations needed to "free themselves from the domination of officialdom."
+1919 to native groups across Canada, the First Nations needed to “free themselves from the domination of officialdom.”
 The new league held annual meetings at Sault Ste Marie, Ont.
 (1919), Elphinstone, Man.
 (1920), Thunderchild Reserve, Sask.
 (1921), and Hobbema, Alta (1922).
 As its first president and secretary-treasurer, Loft attempted to deal with every complaint that reached him.
-The Toronto Daily Mail and Empire later recalled in his obituary that, before and after organizing the league, "he travelled for years almost continuously fixing up a trapper's dispute, appealing to officials at Ottawa for justice to his clients, after the war helping the Indian veterans who were entitled to pensions."
-To encourage membership and attendance at the annual meetings, he sent circulars to band chiefs and individual Indians alike.
+The Toronto Daily Mail and Empire later recalled in his obituary that, before and after organizing the league, “he travelled for years almost continuously fixing up a trapper’s dispute, appealing to officials at Ottawa for justice to his clients, after the war helping the Indian veterans who were entitled to pensions.”
+To encourage membership and attendance at the annual meetings, he sent circulars to band chiefs and individuals alike.
 He did so largely at his own expense, since, despite his appeals, he received little financial support.